Research & Reports

 The total number of insolvencies by sector YTD.

-Construction was the UK's hardest-hit sector in November, with 344 firms entering insolvency, accounting for 16% of all business failures that month.
+Construction continued to be the UK's hardest-hit sector in January, with 302 firms entering insolvency, accounting for 16% of all business failures that month.

 Additionally, sectors traditionally prone to high insolvency rates also saw notable figures.
-In October, the Wholesale & Retail sectors experienced 311 insolvencies, while Accommodation and Food Services faced 312 failures.
+The Wholesale & Retail sectors experienced 272 insolvencies, while Accommodation and Food Services faced 257 failures.

 Want to explore the data for yourself?